jvandemo/angular-consent/README.md

 Useful if you need to show legal disclaimers.

 - very lightweight (~1KB)
-- use your own markup
-- use your own CSS
+- use your own markup and CSS to make the messages fit perfectly in your application
 - supports multiple consent messages on the same page

 [Try online demo](http://angular-consent-demo.surge.sh/).